A comparison between Shapefit compression and Full-Modelling method with PyBird for DESI 2024 and beyond: Introduction

-In the brute force approach to cosmological parameters, one can consider computing the two-point clustering of galaxies (i.e., the power spectrum) within a certain cosmological model and using the Markov Chain Monte Carlo (MCMC) process to find the range of model power spectra that best-fit a dataset.
+In the brute force approach to constrain cosmological parameters, one can consider computing the two-point clustering of galaxies (i.e., the power spectrum) within a specific cosmological model.
+We then use the Markov Chain Monte Carlo (MCMC) algorithm to find the range of model power spectra that best fit a dataset.
 This process is referred to in this work as ``\textit{Full-Modelling}'' fitting.
-There are now many codes on the market to achieve this; within the DESI collaboration, we have been testing four different pipelines: \textsc{PyBird} \citep{Colas_2020,d_Amico_2020, d_Amico_2021}, \textsc{Velocileptors} \citep{Chen_2020, Chen_2021}, \textsc{FOLPS$\nu$} \citep{Noriega_2022}, and \textsc{EFT-GSM} \citep{Ramirez_2023}.
-However, one of the problems with \textit{Full-Modelling} methods (without emulators) is that they take a (relatively) long time to compute the model power spectrum, so the MCMC is very slow.
+There are now many codes on the market to achieve this; within the DESI collaboration, we have been testing four different pipelines: \textsc{PyBird} \citep{Colas_2020,d_Amico_2020, d_Amico_2021}, \textsc{Velocileptors} \citep{Chen_2020, Chen_2021, KP5s2-Maus}, \textsc{FOLPS$\nu$} \citep{Noriega_2022, KP5s3-Noriega}, and \textsc{EFT-GSM} \citep{Ramirez_2023, KP5s5-Ramirez}.
+However, one limitation of \textit{Full-Modelling} methods (without emulators) is that they can be time-consuming because the Boltzmann code can take up to a few seconds to compute the linear power spectrum for a specific cosmology.
+In \textsc{PyBird}, the IR resummation terms (see section \ref{sec:theory}), which also take a few seconds to compute, further hinder the computation speed.

-To speed up the \textit{Full-Modelling} fitting, we can either shrink the size of the data vector \citep{Heavens_2000} or use emulators \citep{Colas_2020, lai_2023}.
+To speed up the \textit{Full-Modelling} fitting, we can either shrink the size of the data vector \citep{Heavens_2000, lai_2023} or use emulators \citep{Colas_2020, Donald_McCann_2022}.
 However, \textit{Full-Modelling} fitting is also model-dependent --- we have to re-fit the entire set of power spectra when we change the underlying cosmological model.
-Another widely used compression technique is to fit for parameterized, model-independent, growth and Baryon Acoustic Oscillation (BAO) parameters first and then convert these parameters to cosmological parameters \citep{Beutler_2016,Grieb_2017, Satpathy_2017, Gil_Mar_n_2020, Maus_2023, Yu_2023}.
-This is called the standard ``\textit{Template}'' fitting method.
-It has the benefit of not requiring the underlying clustering to be re-fit for testing different cosmologies, so long as the model of interest does not stray too far from the realm of validity for the template \citep{Vargas_Maga_a_2018, Carter_2018}.
+Another widely used compression technique is to fit for parameterized, model-independent, growth and Baryon Acoustic Oscillation (BAO) parameters first and then convert these parameters to cosmological parameters \citep{Beutler_2016, Grieb_2017, Satpathy_2017, Gil_Mar_n_2020, Maus_2023, Yu_2023}.
+This compression technique is the standard ``\textit{Template}'' fitting method.
+It does not require us to re-fit the underlying clustering when testing multiple cosmologies, so long as the model of interest remains valid for the template \citep{Vargas_Maga_a_2018, Carter_2018}.